-When selecting a new water heater for your home, choose a water heating system that will not only provide enough hot water but also that will do so energy efficiently, saving you money.
-This includes considering the different types of water heaters available and determining the right size and fuel source for your home.
+When selecting a new water heater for your home, choose a water heating system that provides enough hot water for your family and is also energy efficient to save you money.
+Consider the different types of water heaters available and determining the right size and fuel source for your home.
 Check out the Energy Saver 101: Water Heating infographic to learn more about the different types of water heaters and how to select the right model for your home.

 Types of Water Heaters